hydrastro/astrx/README.md

 - [ ] Objects support in the template
 - [ ] ZKP login method. ( challenge-text, challenge-input)
 - [ ] Generate a password for me

+# Hiatus resume README

 - [ ] Check for parameter validations redundancy e.g.: parent validates
-  paramenters and calls child who revalidates the same paramenters
+  parameters and calls child who revalidates the same parameters
 - [ ] Define how to handle validation redundancy
 - [ ] Check functions scope
-- [ ] Never use arrays, type everything (FUCK)
+- [ ] Never use arrays, type everything (FUCK): first off all variables then the arrays.
+More class files, less type cheks (issets).
+- [ ] ResultMessage class: instead of arrays.
+Not sure about constructor checks here.
+Check if class has properly been loaded.
+- [ ] Fix PHPDoc.
+- [ ] No composer?
+Ok.
+But at least let's have a proper dev. environment!